extrabacon/pyspreadsheet/README.md

     * `sheet` || `sheets` - load sheet(s) selectively, either by name or by index, also accepting arrays
     * `maxRows` - the maximum number of rows to load per sheet

 The constructor will open the file immediately for reading, so make sure you listen to the appropriate events.
+The events emitted by `SpreadsheetReader` are:

 * `open(workbook)` - fires when a workbook has been opened, before any iteration on sheet data
   * `workbook` - the workbook object